techwraith/ribcage-view/README.md

     // define a context for the template
   }

+, bindEvents: function () {
+    // gets called before loadData is called in render
+    // useful for listening to model
+  }

 , beforeRender: function () {
     // gets called before it's rendered
   }